Kebbi State: History of Zuru

 Zuru emirate is divided into five administrative chiefdoms: Dabai, Danko, Fakai, Sakaba, and Wasagu.
 The third class chief, who is also member of the Zuru town in Dabai chiefdom, where the emirate headquarters is located, heads each of the towns.
-Zuru Emirate is located in the southern part of Kebbi state Nigeria, occupying an area of about 9000sq km.
+Zuru Emirate is located in the southern part of Kebbi state Nigeria, occupying an area of about 9000 sq km.
 It is bordered by Gummi in Zamfara state in the North.
 To the south is Niger state, this borderline extends also arbitrarily on land to the west, to a point where it ends a few kilometers to the west of large tributary of the Dan Zari River, a northwest ward protrusion of Yauri Emirate of Kebbi.

 In fact, going by history, Zuru people being multi-ethnic are grouped into categories.
 The first category is of those that claim long term settlement and the second category is of the much more recent settlers, who in fact regard themselves – and are also regarded by the others as recent immigrants or even as temporary strangers.

 In the first category are the Achifawa, Kambari, Dukkawa Fakkawa,'Dankawa, Worawa, Katsinawa and Lelna (Dakarkari' such as sindawa').

 It is characteristic to find that some of them lay claim to have originated from the Hausas.
 Zuru as was said, is a result of upheaval, resulting from events such as Kanta's breakaway from Songhai and Nupe-Kororofa control.
 Moreover, the Katsinawa, who in fact see themselves as immigrants from the old state of Katsina, which had made political in road Zuru region, especially from the 16th century A.D. onward, and had enabled them to settle and to area's indigenous population.